edelgrace/FSDN01-Movie-Trailer-Website/README.md

 $ python generate_pages.py
 ```

-Your default web browser should open with your generated web page!
+This will open your default web browser to the generated web page.
+By default, the program will use one of my own lists on TMdb.

 ### Use Your Own Public TMdb List